ydag0/ThirdPersonShooter/README.md

   Go to ProjectSettings > Physics, set the "Player" layer to collide only default and player in Layer Collision Matrix

 Used Assets and Covered Topics :

-  -Shader Graph (Built in Render Pipeline) -Cinemachine
+  Shader Graph (Built in Render Pipeline), Cinemachine,
-  -Final Ik
+  Final Ik,
-  -Easy Decal
+  Easy Decal,
-  -Scriptable Objects
+  Scriptable Objects